Title IV-E Pathway Program

 For prospective Title IV-E MSW students, apply for admittance to the Office of Graduate Studies online and pay the application fee.
 Then apply to the CSU, Chico, School of Social Work MSW Program.
 Download all application materials, complete the application, and mail or deliver to the School of Social Work.
 Applicants must be accepted in the MSW Program before applying to the Title IV-E Child Welfare Training Program.

-Step 3: Once candidates are notified of their acceptance into the BSW/MSW program, those who have applied for the Title IV-E stipend will be interviewed by a panel consisting of University and county public child welfare agency representatives.
+Step 3: Once candidates are notified of their acceptance into the BSW/MSW program, those who have applied for the Title IV-E stipend will be interviewed by a panel consisting of University and community partners.

-An awards committee, made up of representatives of the CSU, School of Social Work, and representatives of public child welfare agencies from counties surrounding the University, will review all applications, interview qualifying candidates, and finalize selection of candidates to whom the award will be offered.
+An awards committee, made up of representatives of the CSU, School of Social Work, and community partners, which may include representatives of public child welfare agencies, tribal child welfare, county adoptions, and state adoptions, will review all applications, interview qualifying candidates, and finalize selection of candidates to whom the award will be offered.